chunsang0126/datathon/README.md

 * Dropping na-values, outliers  irrelevant or redundant columns, high correlated ones, etc.

 ## Data Exploratory analysis
-In this part, we will check some statistical hypothesis as, for example, that some mixins (g.ex: chocolate) will define the quality of the cookies.
+In this part, we will check some statistical hypothesis as, for example, that some mixins will define the quality of the cookies.
+> Ho: The mean quality of sample containing mixin X is equal to the average
+> H1: The mean quality of sample containing mixin X is higher

 ## Machine Learning modelling
 To do.